techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/copilot-admin-mtr.md

 Learn more: [Set up Copilot in Microsoft 365](/copilot/microsoft-365/microsoft-365-copilot-setup).

-## Admin set up

-Within your organization there are several settings that you'll either need to turn on (they're off by default) or verify that they're turned on to let end users get the full advantages of Copilot in Microsoft Teams.
-Settings like transcriptions, captioning, recording, voice isolation, voice enrollment are a few of the settings that you'll want to set up or turn on for your end users in your organization.

-### Assign your licenses
+In Teams, there are different types of user licenses that you must assign.
+First, you must assign at least one user license to your users depending on what features you want available to your Teams users.
+Second, to take advantage of all of the AI-based features you must then assign a Microsoft Teams Pro license to each Teams Rooms console in your organization.

 #### Assign user licenses